Thread: 1999 1100 STX Igniter

 1999 1100 STX Igniter

+Hello, new to using the forum, hope someone can advise on this.

-1999 1100 STX - I have a new igniter on the way.
+Got a 1999 1100 STX last year and had some stall out problems and non re-start after 10 minutes or so.
+I have a new igniter on the way.
 Exact OEM 21119-3755.
 Can anyone advise if installing this is simply unplug the old one and plug in the new?
 I've seen discussions referring to software that needs to run on old versions of Windows, but not sure if that's just for diagnostics, or if installing a replacement will require the software.
 Thanks much.

 Thread Information